yiyihan/RPF3D/README.md

 # OpenPCDet

 `OpenPCDet` is a clear, simple, self-contained open source project for LiDAR-based 3D object detection.
+We are grateful to the OpenPCDet toolbox for providing the solid foundation upon which our work is built.

 It is also the official code release of [`[PointRCNN]`](https://arxiv.org/abs/1812.04244), [`[Part-A2-Net]`](https://arxiv.org/abs/1907.03670), [`[PV-RCNN]`](https://arxiv.org/abs/1912.13192), [`[Voxel R-CNN]`](https://arxiv.org/abs/2012.15712), [`[PV-RCNN++]`](https://arxiv.org/abs/2102.00463) and [`[MPPNet]`](https://arxiv.org/abs/2205.05979).